 An important element of music is the impression of space within a composition.
 This can be hard to achieve, especially when you are arranging a piece for several instruments.
 Try basing your song around one instrument say an acoustic guitar.
 Once the arrangement has been completed remove the acoustic guitar from the arrangement, then tidy it up.
 If the song is already quite roomy the result of the removal of the instrument is likely to leave the song sounding too sparse.
 Yet again, in this circumstance, it is unlikely to have been a complete waste of time and you have at least heard your song with a slightly different arrangement.

 A detailed look at space within a song will be dealt with in a forthcoming article.

 A general guideline to achieve clarity is to place instruments within the frequency spectrum so that the parts played do not fight with each other to be heard.
 Obvious exceptions to this are when instruments are playing in unison (the same note) for emphasis or when instruments are playing in close harmony.

-By thinking a little about the relative frequency ranges of instruments it can help to give your song that added lift or clarity at the right moment.
-Alternatively it can help when planning a section of song where you deliberately want the listener to be confused by the sounds.
+Thinking a little about the relative frequency ranges of instruments can help to give your song added lift or clarity at the right moment.
+Alternatively, it can help when planning a section of a song where you deliberately want the listener to be confused by the sounds.